isomerpages/moe-tkgs/tkgs-sparkling-moments/sparkling-moment/_posts/2024-10-25-post-TK Spirit Week: A Kaleidoscope of Experiences at TKGS.md

 <img src="/images/Sparkling_Moment/2024/EOY_SW2.png">

-<p>For the Secondary Three students, the focus was on personal growth and community service.
-They participated in transformative programs like the Do You MIND program and the Dialect Workshop, while also enjoying the physical and mental benefits of Tchoukball.
-And who could forget the iconic sandcastle-building adventure at Sentosa, where Mr. Ang Wee Jin once again claimed the title of "Mer-man"!</p>
+<p>For the Secondary Three students, some highlights included a dialect workshop so as to serve the community better.
+Classes also took a trip th Sentosa for a spot of class bonding as they built sandcastles together.</p>

 <img src="/images/Sparkling_Moment/2024/EOY_SW3.png">